akash-mauryax/akash-mauryax/README.md

 - 👋 Hi, I’m @akash-mauryax
-- 👀 I’m interested coding
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate with big companies
 - 📫 Reach me through www.linkedin.com/in/akash-mauryax
-- ⚡ I am 1st year btech student.
+- ⚡ I am 2st year btech student.

 <!---
 akash-mauryax/akash-mauryax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.